metalvegetarianoprogresivo/prueba-repl/README.md

 Note that each match has a score, it's not just a win or a lose.

-At the end of a round robin tournament (or a group tournament) the sum of all of the scores in which a contestant _T_ participated will be used determine a winner.
+At the end of a round robin tournament (or a group tournament) the sum of all of the scores in which a contestant _T_ participated will be used to determine the position of the contestant _T_.
 The contestant with the best score will be placed first, then the second best score and so on.

 Example of results: